-Mark Twain's The Adventures of Huckleberry Finn: A

-Study on Racism and Slavery
+Mark Twain's The Adventures of Huckleberry Finn: A Study on Racism and Slavery

-Abstract
+4 Abstract

-- 5 Mark Twain is a comic writer who often treats his subject satirically.
-It is almost - automatically assumed in Twain's criticism that he is the satire of invective, of almost heavy- - 7 handed irony.
-This study aims to attempt the racism and slavery of Mark Twain's The - Adventures of Huckleberry Finn.
-Hence, Racism in contemporary world affairs is disguised, - 9 and it is what some refer to as symbolic racism, modern racism or aversive racism.
-These - eschew the old-fashioned, redneck ideology of white supremacy and black inferiority and - instead espouse support for the ideals of equality in human affairs\-and Slavery in the United - States was the legal institution of human chattel enslavement, primarily - of Africans and African Americans, that existed in the United States of America in the 18th - and 19th centuries.
-Slavery had been practiced in British America from early colonial days, - and was legal in all Thirteen Colonies at the time of the Declaration of Independence in 1776. - 16 Certainly, much of hisMark Twain's canon is cast in that tone, particularly his diatribes against - missionaries and other forms of foolish activity.
-But his best known work, The Adventures of
+Mark Twain is a comic writer who often treats his subject satirically.
+It is almost 5 automatically assumed in Twain's criticism that he is the satire of invective, of almost heavy-6 7 handed irony.
+This study aims to attempt the racism and slavery of Mark Twain's The 8 Adventures of Huckleberry Finn, Hence, Racism in contemporary world affairs is disguised, and it is what some refer to as symbolic racism, modern racism or aversive racism.
+These 9 eschew the old-fashioned, redneck ideology of white supremacy and black inferiority and 10 instead espouse support for the ideals of equality in human affairs and Slavery in the United 11 States was the legal institution human chattel 12 of enslavement, primarily 13 of Africans and African Americans, that existed in the United States of America in the 18th 14 and 19th centuries.
+Slavery had been practiced in British America from early colonial days, and was legal in all Thirteen Colonies at the time of the Declaration of Independence in 1776.
+15 But, certainly much of his canon is cast in that tone, particularly his diatribes against 16 missionaries and other forms of foolish activity.
+But his best known work, The Adventures of 17 Huckleberry Finn, is a major American satire which is not vindictive, not loaded with 18 19 invective, and not bitter.
+His targets, clearly defined, are made to look ridiculous but the irony 20 is light and humor is strong.
+Thus, his most famous satirical novel vividly departs from the techniques most frequently associated with his satirical reputation.
+21